-Your local home improvement stores sell plastic sheetrock corner beading in several styles.
-I’ve placed ¼ inch thick luan boards, cut to 3 ½ to 4 inches in width and to what ever length I needed for the area, under track and across the trestles.
-I paint lengths of the corner beads with a brownish-red spray primer first for better appearance and then glue them to each side of the new wood base.
-Makes fine long girder type bridges IMHO, here are 3 examples:
+Your local home improvement stores sell plastic laminate flooring edging in several styles.
+I’ve placed ¼ inch thick luan boards (cut to 2 3/4 to 3 inches in width and to what ever length I needed) under track and across the trestles, and use the sides of this laminate floor edging for side rails.

-I’ve also made Styrofoam retaining walls and viaducts to “support ”floating tracks.
+I’ve also made Styrofoam retaining walls and viaducts to support ”floating" tracks.
 Scrap Styrofoam, a Tippi wire foam cutting tool, and leftover paint made these fun projects.
-Again, here are a couple examples:

-I’ve also used ready made bridges and girder bridges to span between trestles avoiding the “floating track look in those areas:
+Ready made bridges can also be used to span the spaces between trestles, avoiding the “floating" track look in those areas:

 In the following example I've combined a corner beading railing with a ready made bridge over styrofoam retaining walls carved with my Tippi tool: